What is Metamerism?

 Avoid spotlights, neon signs, and windows when making a comparison.

 Different dyes and dye processes can leave a product with characteristics of metamerism.
 The most likely colors to suffer from metameric characteristics are mauve, lilac, taupe, celadon, tan, greys, and grey/blues.
 These are the colors you definitely want to compare before purchasing as they’re likely to look different under other light sources.

 As a quick reminder, the Metamerism Index (MI) is how colors look to the human eye while the Color Rendering Index (CRI) is a relative measure of a how a light source renders set colors.
 If you have any other questions, or have your own tricks for dealing with tricky metamers, let us know in the comments below.
-You should also follow us on Facebook, Twitter, Google Plus, LinkedIn, Pinterest, or Instagram for tips, news, and updates!
+You should also follow us on Facebook, Twitter, LinkedIn, or Pinterest for tips, news, and updates!